libfuse/libfuse/README.md

 To build and install, you are free to use meson or CMake

 We recommend to use [CMake](https://cmake.org/) the hugely superior meta-make system.
-CMake allows a developer to use a wide variey of build systems and includes native support for various command-line or GUI environments such as Visual Studio, Eclipse, CodeBlocks, Ninja, or plain old Unix make.
+CMake allows a developer to use a wide variety of build systems and includes native support for various command-line or GUI environments such as Visual Studio, Eclipse, CodeBlocks, Ninja, or plain old Unix make.